 The central target, from which the monsters appear, may be collected once all the monsters have appeared.
 This is noticed when it becomes a 'prize', (e.g., ice cream, biscuits, etc.).
 When you collect the prize, the Alphamonster and his four henchmen appear.
 The Alphamonster may be in the EXTRA box at the top or moving around the screen.
 The Alphamonster and his henchmen cannot easily be crushed under apples because they usually eat the apples!
 They can be killed individually with the powerball or, if the Alphamonster is killed, all the henchmen turn into apples.

-This game had at least three sequels, Mr. Do!'s Castle
+This game had three sequels, Mr. Do!'s Castle

 ), Mr. Do!'s Wild Ride

 (1984).
 All of them had vastly different gameplay styles with Do!
 Run Run

 being the most similar to the original's gameplay.
 Similar games were Fruity Frank

 on the Amstrad CPC and Digger

 - Amusement Park: The setting for Wild Ride.